prototypefund/Digital_Bargeld-docs/anastasis.rst

 .. http:post:: /policy/$ACCOUNT_PUB

   Upload a new version of the customer's encrypted recovery document.
+  While the document's structure is described in JSON below, the upload should just be the bytestream of the raw data (i.e. 32 bytes nonce followed by 16 bytes tag followed by the encrypted document).
   If request has been seen before, the server should do nothing, and otherwise store the new version.
   The body must begin with a nonce, an AES-GCM tag and continue with the ciphertext.
 The format is the same as specified for the response of the GET method.
 The